iszczesniak/iszczesniak.github.io/README.md

-Home Page of Ireneusz (Irek) SZCZE¦NIAK
+Home Page of Ireneusz (Irek) SZCZESNIAK
 =======================================

-I'm a researcher and an academic teacher at the Institute of Computer and Information Sciences of the Czêstochowa University of Technology, Poland.
+I'm a researcher and an academic teacher at the Institute of Computer and Information Sciences of the Czestochowa University of Technology, Poland.
 I'm interested in optical networks, specifically the fixed-mobile integration and the elastic optical networks.
 I have a PhD in computer science from the Polish Academy of Sciences for my